Rn Adult Medical Surgical Chronic Kidney Disease

-RN Adult Medical Surgical Chronic Kidney Disease: A complete walkthrough for Nursing Care
+RN Adult Medical Surgical Chronic Kidney Disease: A thorough look for Nursing Care

 Chronic kidney disease (CKD) presents a complex challenge for registered nurses working in adult medical‑surgical settings.
-This leads to understanding the pathophysiology, recognizing early signs of deterioration, and implementing evidence‑based nursing interventions are essential to improve patient outcomes, reduce hospital readmissions, and support quality of life.
+Understanding the pathophysiology, recognizing early signs of deterioration, and implementing evidence‑based nursing interventions are essential to improve patient outcomes, reduce hospital readmissions, and support quality of life.
 This article provides an in‑depth overview of CKD management from an RN perspective, covering assessment, medical‑surgical treatment modalities, patient education, and interdisciplinary collaboration.

 Understanding Chronic Kidney Disease in Adults

-Chronic kidney disease is defined as kidney damage or a glomerular filtration rate (GFR) < 60 mL/min/1.On the flip side, 73 m² persisting for three months or longer.
+Chronic kidney disease is defined as kidney damage or a glomerular filtration rate (GFR) < 60 mL/min/1.So 73 m² persisting for three months or longer.
 The condition progresses through five stages, with stage 5 representing end‑stage renal disease (ESRD) that typically requires dialysis or transplantation.
 In the adult medical‑surgical population, CKD often coexists with hypertension, diabetes mellitus, cardiovascular disease, and obesity, complicating both diagnosis and management.

 Key points for RNs: